Chaos At Railway Stations, Bus Stands As Lakhs Travel For Big UP Exam

-Several bus depots and railway stations across Uttar Pradesh witnessed chaos on Friday and Saturday night as candidates for a major state government services recruitment examination travelled to their exam centres and back.
+Several bus depots and railway stations across Uttar Pradesh witnessed chaos on Friday and Saturday nights as candidates for a major state government services recruitment examination travelled to their exam centres and back.

 The UP Subordinate Services Selection Commission's Preliminary Eligibility Test (PET) is a qualifying examination where a score enables a candidate to appear in future recruitment exams for Group C government jobs in the state.